akkshayTandon/farzi-vichar-api/README.md

  - Read [CONTRIBUTING.md](/docs/README.md) for guidelines.

 # TO_DO
+ - [x] Add a database to the API to read and write user submitted quotes
+ - [ ] May add SQLite database for read-only, already available data
  - [x] Handle errors with better response
  - [ ] Add data in existing language(s)
  - [ ] Add data for more languages